The Game Changers: 7 Top Football Tech Companies for 2026

 Catapult brings elite, data-driven performance analysis to the ambitious player and team, positioning itself as a subscription-based powerhouse in the GPS tracking market.
 Used by clubs at all levels, from grassroots to the Premier League, its system is designed to provide not just data, but actionable insights into performance, workload management, and injury prevention, solidifying its place among the top football tech companies in 2025.

-The platform operates through a familiar GPS pod and vest system, syncing performance metrics to a sophisticated app.
-Where Catapult One differentiates itself is in its team-centric features and ongoing membership model, which includes personalised training plans and detailed squad analytics for coaches.
+The platform operates through a familiar GPS pod and vest system, syncing performance metrics to a companion app.
+Catapult One differentiates itself with team-centric features and an ongoing membership model, which includes personalised training plans and detailed squad analytics for coaches.

 Key Features and User Experience